quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Data at risk

 qlog operators and implementers need to consider security and privacy risks when handling qlog data, including logging, storage, usage, and more.
-Data can be categorized as non-sensitive, potentially-sensitive, or sensitive.
 The considerations presented in this section may pose varying risks depending on the the data itself or its handling.
-Generally, the largest risk factors arise from data considered as potenially-sensitive or sensitive.

 The following is a non-exhaustive list of example data types that could contain sensitive information that might allow identification or correlation of